 Did you know: A well-weathered panel at the lookout point above Taylors Bay tells the story of the Japanese midget submarine attack on Sydney Harbour in 1942.
 One of two midget subs to make it past the boom-net defences, strung across the Harbour, was cornered in the bay and sunk by depth charges.

 The track continues to Chowder Head before elbowing around the other side, and after around 500m of bushwalking you’re out of the national park and back in civilisation.
 Clifton Gardens Reserve beckons a short 150m to the right by the calm waters of Chowder Bay.
 On weekends this stretch of beach and the long white lines of piers are packed with picnickers, dog walkers, and swimmers taking advantage of the sea baths.

-From here, it’s a short walk around the old military buildings to Chowder Bay Rd, where you flag down the 244 bus to catch a ride back to the city.
-You can also take the thigh-burningly steep climb back to Bradleys Head Rd from the reserve’s carpark, and bus back to Taronga’s wharf or into the city.
+From here, it’s a short walk around the old military buildings to Chowder Bay road, where you flag down the bus to catch a ride back to the city.
+You can also take the thigh-burningly steep climb back to Bradleys Head road from the reserve’s carpark, and bus back to Taronga’s wharf or into the city.

 But why rush back?
-Reward yourself with a mini meal at Chowder Bay’s kiosk or wine bar, in the historic waterfront buildings.
-Or go the Goldilocks upgrade to Ripples Restaurant, then splurge on a water taxi back to the city.
+Reward yourself with a mini meal at the kiosk or wine bar, in the historic waterfront buildings.
+Then splurge on a water taxi back to the city.
 You’ve earned it.